LukasBDHBW/PDF_Chat/README.md

 2. Launch the Jupyter Notebook `Classification.ipynb` in the `Notebook` folder.

-3. Download the required datasets from `LINK` and place them in the `Data` folder.
+3. Download the required datasets from [Spam Mails Dataset](https://www.kaggle.com/datasets/venky73/spam-mails-dataset/data), [Topic Labeled News Dataset](https://www.kaggle.com/datasets/kotartemiy/topic-labeled-news-dataset/data) and place them in the `Data` folder.

 Enjoy testing and comparing the models!
 If you have questions or suggestions, feel free to open an issue or submit a pull request.